mweagle/iOS-Backup-Bookmark-Exporter/README.md

 An HTML file that uses the original path plus ".html" will be created.
 For instance _/path/to/my/bookmarks.db.html_

 ### GUI ###
-Run the platform-appropriate _bookmarkSaver_ shell script to bring up the (admittedly ugly) UI.
+Run the platform-appropriate _/bin/bookmarkSaver_ shell script to bring up the (admittedly ugly) UI.